Ahmad Sadri

-Ahmad Sadri is an Iranian sociologist, author, and translator.
+Ahmad Sadri is an Iranian-American sociologist, author, and translator.
 He is the James P. Gorter Professor of Islamic World Studies and Professor of Sociology and Anthropology at Lake Forest College.
 He is the twin brother and collaborator of Mahmoud Sadri.

 Biography

 Ahmad Sadri (c.
 1954) was born in Iran.
 He received a Bachelor of Arts and Master of Arts in Sociology from Tehran University and a MS and PhD from the New School for Social Research in New York.
 He is an active member of the reform movement in Iran.

 In August 2014, Sadri was arrested in Iran for propaganda against the state and collaboration with enemies of the state, which hold a one and five year prison sentence, respectively.
 He was released on bail his first night at Evin Prison after hours of interrogation but was grounded in Iran for 40 days before his passport was returned.
 During this time, he continued to be interrogated by the Ministry of Justice.
 He returned to the United States and resumed his teaching duties at Lake Forest College in December.